eljuanreis/eljuanreis/README.md

 ## Hi there 👋

 What’s up, I’m Juan.
 I’m a Web development student living in São Paulo, Brasil.
 I am a fan of programming, technology, and music.
 I’m also interested in food.
 I intend to follow the backend.
-I'm currently learning the Laravel Framework.

 <img align='right' src='https://i.imgur.com/b4fl4D3.jpg' width='200"'>